-The Department of French currently has 19 faculty members, representing a broad spectrum of specialization in all areas of French literature and civilization, and 14 full-time language lecturers.
-In addition, the Department offers courses by eminent visiting professors, including Réda Bensmaïa, François Cornillat, Marielle Macé, Christian Biet, Yves Citton, Philippe Roger, and François Noudlemann.
+The Department of French Literature, Thought and Culture currently has 20 faculty members, representing a broad spectrum of specialization in all areas of French literature and civilization, and 15 full-time language lecturers.
+In addition, the Department offers courses by eminent visiting professors, including Réda Bensmaïa, François Cornillat, Marielle Macé, Christian Biet, Yves Citton, Philippe Roger, and François Noudelmann.

 The Department offers approximately 8 graduate seminars each semester, with enrollments ranging from five to fifteen students.
 Thus, students are able to choose from the rich offerings of a large department, yet also enjoy the opportunity for close, personal interaction with professors.

 Mini-seminars are another important feature of the department's program (See Upcoming Events).
 Some who have headed seminars in recent years are: Michel Zink, Michel Deguy, Jacques Darras, Guy Scarpetta, Jean Milly, Jacqueline Cerquiglini-Toulet, Jacques Roubaud, Danièle Sallenave, Claude Simon, Jacques Derrida, Jacques Garelli, Robert Abirached, Erik Arnoult, Viviane Forrester.

 Doctoral students must complete 72 points of post-undergraduate coursework (about 18 courses).
 This may include credits earned during M.A. work at NYU or transfer credits from another graduate institution.